FOREX-Dollar climbs ahead of inflation data; cryptos crumble | Business

 - United States

-The dollar inched higher ahead of U.S. inflation data due later on Thursday, while cryptocurrencies remained under pressure after crypto exchange Binance scrapped plans to rescue its ailing rival FTX.
+The dollar rose ahead of U.S. inflation data due later on Thursday while cryptocurrencies remained under pressure after crypto exchange Binance scrapped plans to rescue ailing rival FTX.

-The greenback surged on Wednesday against its peers but later pared some of those gains, with investors also digesting the U.S. midterm election results.
-The dollar index, which tracks the currency against major peers, was last up 0.11% to 110.48.
+The greenback was on track for a second consecutive day of strong gains, with investors also digesting the U.S. midterm election results.
+At 1105 GMT the dollar index, which tracks the currency against major peers, was up 0.56% at 110.96.

-All eyes were on U.S. inflation figures due later on Thursday, which could have a big impact on the scale of the U.S. Federal Reserve's future interest rate hikes.
-Economists polled by Reuters expect the headline consumer price index to show an 8% year-on-year rise in October, down from 8.2% in September.
-"I think the biggest risk going into today's U.S. CPI release is for the markets to be over-reading it.
-There is potential for a softer print, no doubt, but the Fed has already communicated a downshift in its rate hike trajectory without exiting its hawkish bent," said Charu Chanana, market strategist at Saxo Markets.
+Attention was largely on U.S. inflation figures due later on Thursday, which are likely to affect the scale of the U.S. Federal Reserve's future interest rate hikes.
+Economists expect the consumer price index inflation rate to have cooled in October, but analysts said the focus will be on the core reading that strips out volatile food and energy costs.

+"It may not bring the clarity that people anticipate it will bring," Jane Foley, head of FX strategy at Rabobank, said of the data.
+"It could remain relatively well elevated and could certainly be far too elevated to signal that the Fed is going to change its position."

-The euro slipped below parity and last stood 0.18% lower at $0.9992.
-Sterling gained 0.32% to $1.1396, making a partial recovery from a 1.6% slide in the previous session.
-The dollar has lost some steam over the past few weeks on hopes that the Fed could begin making smaller interest rate hikes from as soon as December.
+The euro slid back below parity and last stood 0.71% down at $0.9938.
+Sterling gained 0.11% to $1.1373, marking a partial recovery from a 1.6% slide in the previous session.
+The dollar has surged more than 16% this year but has lost some steam over the past few weeks on hopes that the Fed could begin making smaller increases to interest rates as early as December.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)